What to Do After a Car Accident

 Our goal is to help you recover from your recent accident as fully as possible, whether that requires an auto insurance claim, a personal injury suit, or both.
 You are not just a number for our Riverview car accident lawyer and all our clients get Mr. Santini’s cell phone number to be able to text or call him anytime.
 Contact us today and schedule your free consultation with a Riverview car accident attorney to start working toward your recovery with confidence.

-“My wife was involved in a car accident (while pregnant) back about 8 months ago and we were put in touch with The Frank Santini Law Firm.
+“My wife was involved in a car accident (while pregnant) back about 8 months ago and we were put in touch with Santini Personal Injury & Car Accident Law.
 I’m was extremely happy with the service, attention to detail, and guidance that we received throughout the entire process.
 We both really felt like Frank was part of our family and went the extra mile to hand hold us through the frightening ordeal.
 I’m really thankful to Frank for all his time and energy dealing with our case.”

 – Jeffrey Bauer